Racial Equity Statement of the MSU Center for Regional Food Systems

 Black, Indigenous, and people of color (BIPOC)3 disproportionately face limited access to healthy food,4 increased risk of diet-related chronic disease,5 and additional barriers to owning a farm or food business in comparison to White people.6 These realities are in large part due to historical and current race-based systemic oppression and discrimination.

 A good food system is only possible with equitable access to resources and equitable outcomes for health, education, and economic opportunity.
 By removing barriers, procedures, and policies that harm people of color, we can achieve a food system in which a person's race7 no longer affects their ability to access food, land, and other resources needed to supply healthy food.7, 8 Therefore, addressing racism is foundational to our work.

-People of color have built and shaped the food system in the United States.
-Enslaved Black people created the wealth of this country through their agricultural labor.8 The majority of farmworkers are Hispanic or Latino/-x; they produce and harvest much of the food we eat today.9 People of color have been and continue to be vital leaders in the movement toward just and equitable food systems.
+BIPOC have built and shaped the food system in the United States.
+Black people created the wealth of this country through their agricultural labor.8 The majority of farmworkers are Hispanic or Latino/-x; they produce and harvest much of the food we eat today.9 People of color have been and continue to be vital leaders in the movement toward just and equitable food systems.

 White people have a necessary role to play in achieving a just and equitable food system.
 Through continued self reflection, learning, and action, White people can make racial equity an ongoing, integral part of their lives.